 The Gospel of the beatitudes, appointed for the solemnity of All Saints, is God’s prescription for human holiness and happiness (see Mt 5:1-12), but they aren’t things that would naturally be your “first pick.”

 The St. Josemaria Institute is celebrating five years since the launch of our podcast in 2015!

 In this interview the St. Josemaria Institute speaks with Catherine McMahon on St. Josemaria, community, and maintaining faith in a predominantly secular society.

-In this interview, the St. Josemaria Institute speaks with Jenna Hines about her background in creating faith-focused resources to help children and families bring the feast days and liturgical year of the Church into everyday life.
+In this interview, the St. Josemaria Institute speaks with Hope Acquilano about her creative background and passion for sharing the lives of the saints through art.